-Although the actual vote to confirm America's attendance was close Brundage's announcement had been an effective fait accompli and as the most powerful member of the International Olympic Committee most other countries now fell into line with only Spain and the Soviet Union refusing to attend.
+As the most powerful member of the International Olympic Committee most other countries now fell into line with only Spain and the Soviet Union refusing to attend.

 A purpose built stadium with a capacity for 100,000 spectators was constructed in Berlin and the enfant terrible of documentary film-making Leni Reifenstahl, whose portrayal of the Nuremburg Rally had done so much to help create the Fuhrer Myth, and the notion Hitler as a Man of Destiny, was commissioned to capture the event for posterity.

 For the first time television cameras were strategically positioned throughout the stadium to guarantee that no moment of Aryan glory was missed.